wintrover/CVFactory/README.md

 | Crawling Modeler | Ihwan Moon |

 ## 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
 See the LICENSE file for details.

 ## 👨‍💻 Contributing
 All forms of contribution are welcome, including issue submission, pull requests, and documentation improvements.
 Please check the contribution guidelines before contributing.